DrewNF/Build-Deep-Learning-Env-with-Tensorflow-Python-OpenCV/README.md

 # Buil-Research-Envirorment-with-Tensorflow-OpenCV-Python
 (Version 0.1, Last Update 24/05/2016)

-Tutorial on how to build your own research envirorment for Deep Learning with OpenCV, Python, Tensorfow
+Tutorial on how to build your own research envirorment for Deep Learning with OpenCV, Python, Tensorfow on Linux Machine.

 The Project  follow the below **index**: